-CCS started in early 2011 as a collaboration between the SAE (a mainly US technical standards organisation that has close links to General Motors) and the European Automobile Manufacturers Association.
-The idea behind CCS was that the design allowed for both AC and DC charging to be combined within a single plug design; CHAdeMO, the DC charging standard formalised by Japanese manufacturers and Japanese power companies in early 2010; was the first and only DC charging option until the emergence of CCS in 2012.
+000 00 CCS started in early 2011 as a collaboration between the SAE (a mainly US technical standards organisation that has close links to General Motors) and the European Automobile Manufacturers Association.
+The idea behind CCS was that the design allowed for both AC and DC charging to be combined within a single plug design; $\bigotimes{\otimes}^{\otimes}$ CHAdeMO, the DC charging standard formalised by Japanese manufacturers and Japanese power companies in early 2010; was the first and only DC charging option until the emergence of CCS in 2012.

 All of Fastned's current stations are equipped with multi-standard fast chargers that enable charging with the global charging standards CCS and the majority with CHAdeMO.
-The CCS plug has become the dominant DC charging standard in Europe, supported by a number of industry developments, including (i) car manufacturers such as the PSA Group, Renault, Hyundai and Kia having switched from CHAdeMO to CCS in recent years, (ii) Ionity GmbH (Ionity) (the charging infrastructure joint venture of car manufacturers BMW, VW, Ford, Daimler and Hyundai) only using CCS chargers at its sites and (iii) Tesla having equipped its model 3s with the CCS system.
-Currently, the only car manufacturer still using CHAdeMO on BEVs is Nissan, but they will also switch to CCS for European models starting in 2021.
+The CCS plug has become the dominant DC charging standard in Europe, supported by a number of industry developments, including (i) all car manufacturershaving switched from CHAdeMO to CCS in recent years, (ii) Ionity GmbH (Ionity) (the charging infrastructure joint venture of car manufacturers BMW, VW, Ford, Daimler and Hyundai) only using CCS chargers at its sites and (iii) Tesla having equipped its model 3s with the CCS system.